Commercial speech: History

 Until the 1976 Supreme Court case Virginia State Pharmacy Board v.
 Virginia Citizens Consumer Council, commercial speech in the United States was viewed as an "unprotected" category of speech beyond the pale of First Amendment protection.
 Indeed, the term "commercial speech" was first introduced by the Supreme Court when it upheld Valentine v.
 Chrestensen in 1942, which ruled that commercial speech in public is not constitutionally protected.
-In 1976, Virginia State Board of Pharmacy v.
-Virginia Citizens Consumer Council ruled that states are not allowed to limit pharmacists in providing information about prescription drug prices.
-The case included a Virginia statute that restrained pharmacists from advertising prescription drug prices.
-This case is relevant as it resulted in the creation of the commercial speech doctrine, and ruled that purely commercial advertising gets First Amendment protection and has no constitutional restraints.
-Justice Blackmun noted, for the majority of the Court's ruling of 7-1, that while he believes while commercial speech should receive First Amendment protection, it should also still be regulated.
+This precedent was overturned in Bigelow v.
+Virginia (1975), in which the Supreme Court held that advertisements are acts of speech that qualify for First Amendment protection.
+The commercial speech doctrine, outlining acceptable and unacceptable government restrictions on ads based on topic or product category, was formulated by the Supreme Court in the 1976 Virginia State Pharmacy Board ruling.
+Justice Harry Blackmun noted that while he believed while commercial speech should receive First Amendment protection, it should also still be regulated.
 In upholding the regulation, the Supreme Court said, "We are...clear that the Constitution imposes...no restraint on government as respects purely commercial advertising".
-This ruling, however, would be overturned with Virginia State Pharmacy Board v.
-Virginia Citizens Consumer Council (1976) and Central Hudson Gas & Electric Corp. v.
-Public Service Commission (1980).
+This ruling would be enhanced with a new test for analyzing government restrictions in the 1980 Central Hudson ruling (1980).